braineatingmachines/braineatingmachines.github.io/courses/register.md

  * Well versed with using the laptop keyboard and mouse without assistance.
  * Have active regular USB ports on the laptop.
 New MacBooks with USB-C only will need dongles.

+ > For online sessions, you also need a working webcam and a mic on your device.

 ## Registration Form

 If you have more than one child you want to enroll, please refill the form again for them.